We aim to find loving, knowledgeable forever homes for as many of the horses in our care as we can.

 Here’s a guide to what your money could help us with:

-£5 helps us to buy antibiotics for a poorly horse
+£5 could buy antibiotics for a poorly horse

 £10 could be used to buy a basic grooming kit

-£20 will buy a basic warm or waterproof rug
+£20 could buy a basic warm or waterproof rug

-£30 will help towards vital equipment like wheelbarrows and pitchforks
+£30 could help towards vital equipment like wheelbarrows and pitchforks

-£50 will pay for a visit from the vet and vital medication
+£50 could pay for a visit from the vet and vital medication

 Every penny donated makes a huge difference to the Sanctuary and allows us to continue to rescue, rehabilitate and train neglected, abandoned or mistreated animals.